Home / Guides

 - Do I need a rental car in Grand Cayman?

-- For any stay longer than 2 days, yes — a rental car is significantly cheaper than taxis, and it's the only way to reach Rum Point, the East End, and most snorkel/dive sites.
+- For any stay longer than 2 days, yes — a rental car costs significantly less than taxis, and it's the only way to reach Rum Point, the East End, and most snorkel/dive sites.
 If you're only staying on Seven Mile Beach for a weekend, you can get by with taxis.

 - Is Uber available in Grand Cayman?